ameena5432/Project_Zen_Mom/README.md

 Pandas   (If you do not have pandas then run command : pip3 install pandas )

+This project accepts only CSV files as input.

 #### Instructions to run the project

 1) Go to terminal on mac or command-line interpreter in windows and navigate to the Project_Zen_Mom folder.